Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 And if there is another lawsuit, which it appears there will be, all this double surface, and it'll eventually be known whether it happened or not.

-But in the midst of all this, you know, the league's been under assault, the league's been under attack, and and uh Kraft is one of these owners that believes that he's always put the league first to protect it, to defend it, to represent it.
+But in the midst of all this, you know, the league's been under assault, the league's been under attack, and Kraft is one of these owners that believes that he's always put the league first to protect it, to defend it, to represent it.

-I mean, he's beside himself at this.
+And he just doesn't, I mean, he's beside himself at this.

-He thinks it's such an insignificant thing, the air pressure at a football, and quarterback supposedly not cooperating.
+He thinks it's such an insignificant thing, the air pressure at a football.

-Now, one thing I said the league is very crafty when it comes to PR, because right now everybody thinks that Tom Brady destroyed his phone to avoid producing evidence.
+Now, one thing, I said the league is very crafty when it comes to PR.

 You think that?

-Even on this program, remember when I said, oh, folks, this is big news.
+And we all thought that when the news was released yesterday, even on this program, remember when I said, oh, folks, this is big news.

-The NFL upheld Brady's suspension, and they've just accused him of destroying his phone.
+The NFL upheld Brady's suspension and they've just accused him of destroying his phone.

-So you let some time go by and you find out that what happened was, and the NFL admits it.
+So you let some time go by and you find out that what happened was, and the NFL admits it, it's on page 11 or 12 of their release yesterday, that Brady didn't destroy the phone.

 He says he gets new phones every four to six months, that his lawyers assured him that he didn't need to keep his current phone, that they were done with it at the league.